 Clarification and discussion of GIS course materials are not limited just to lectures.
 Also provided are office hours, and a Canvas Discussion Board.
-Questions about assignments or of general interest should be posted on the discussion board via the Canvas site.
+Questions of general interest should be posted on the discussion board via the Canvas site.
 This discussion board is for you to interact with others in the course.
 Post questions, comments, notices of items of interest on this discussion board.
-The TAs and professor will be checking the discussion boards

-Monday-Friday 9AM to 5PM Eastern Standard Time
+The TAs and professor will be checking the discussion boards Monday-Friday 9AM to 5PM Eastern Standard Time.
 Please plan your time accordingly so questions can be answered in a timely manner.

-We will not answer questions through email, text, or direct messages via Canvas Questions benefit others in the class, and we will monitor the Canvas Discussion Board and respond to questions there.
+Neither instructor nor the TAs will answer questions through email or text messages that would have benefit for the class, but instead will monitor the Canvas Discussion Board and respond to questions there.

 Tutorials in the required textbook are the main mode of learning the GIS software.
 Tutorial work is not graded unless otherwise indicated and is strictly for you to learn GIS.
 If the TAs or I determine that you have not worked through a tutorial before starting corresponding assignments, we will not answer assignment questions on basics covered in the tutorial.